Helping divers make informed choices about training, skills, safety, and gear.

 How the Name Happened

 The name came from a comment during a class.
-A dive instructor once pointed out that I was moving too fast underwater, not calm and purposeful like I should have been.
+A dive instructor once pointed out that I was moving too fast underwater, not calm and purposeful as I should have been.
 He said I looked like an otter zipping around with no clear direction.
 The nickname stuck.

 How I Dive